vmware/vic-product/docs/user_doc/vic_vsphere_admin/volume_stores.md

 # Specify Volume Datastores #

 Volume stores for virtual container hosts (VCHs) are storage locations in your infrastructure, in which to create volumes when container developers use the `docker volume create` command or deploy containers that use volumes.
 You can specify a mix of volume stores backed by vSphere datastores or NFSv3 shares.
+The volume stores that are available to a VCH appear under `VolumeStores` when you run `docker info` against the VCH.

 - [About Volume Stores](#about)
   - [vSphere Datastores](#vsphereusage)